symfony/symfony-docs/controller/adr.rst

     is faster to return and easier to keep out of the framework logic.

-Once this is done, you can define the routes like before using multiples approach :
+Once this is done, you can define the routes like before using multiples approach:

 .. configuration-block::